LangsterGA/test/README.md

 ![GoData](/images/DialogCompleteFinal_2.png)
 ## Step 5: Fill in optional Summary data parameters
 In order to create the SITREP summary output, complete items 6 - 8.
+- Check the box (6) next to 'Output Summary files'.
-- Specify folders where you want to store your summary csv outputs.
+- Specify folders (7) where you want to store your summary csv outputs.
-- Specify a file geodatabase to write the summary tables (it will also create csvs).
+- Specify a file geodatabase (8) to write the summary tables (it will also create csvs).
 It can be an existing one, or you can create a new one prior to running tool.
 This is actually done in preparation for the next step.

 ## Step 6.
 Fill in optional Join to Geography parameters